Ryan Lackey

 Interests

-I am a member of the American Civil Liberties Union (ACLU), Association for Computing Machinery (ACM), Amnesty International (AI), Information Systems Audit and Control Association (ISACA), Alpha Phi Omega service fraternity (APO), Electronic Frontier Foundation (EFF), MIT Entrepreneurs Club, International Association for Cryptologic Research (IACR), European Internet Registry (RIPE), North American Network Operators Group (NANOG), Middle East Network Operators Group (MENOG), Internet Engineering Task Force (IETF), American Motorcyclist Association (AMA), and the Institute of Electrical and Electronics Engineers (IEEE).
+I am a member of the American Civil Liberties Union (ACLU), Association for Computing Machinery (ACM), Amnesty International (AI), Information Systems Audit and Control Association (ISACA), Alpha Phi Omega service fraternity (APO), Electronic Frontier Foundation (EFF), International Association for Cryptologic Research (IACR), European Internet Registry (RIPE), North American Network Operators Group (NANOG), Internet Engineering Task Force (IETF), American Motorcyclist Association (AMA), and the Institute of Electrical and Electronics Engineers (IEEE).

 Publications and Presentations